-- Ensure Equitas Academy meets its mission and goals - Monitor scholar achievement to ensure progress toward fulfillment of the mission; - Hire, supervise, and evaluate the CEO; - Retain ultimate responsibility for hiring and terminating all other employees; - Approve all contractual agreements in excess of \$100,000.00 in accordance with Fiscal Polices and Procedures; - Approve and monitor the school's annual budget, budget revisions, and monthly cash flow statements; - Act as a fiscal agent.
-This includes but is not limited to the receipt of funds for the operation of the school in accordance with applicable laws and the receipt of grants and donations consistent with the mission of Equitas Academy; - Contract with an external independent auditor to produce an annual financial audit according to generally accepted accounting practices; - Establish operational committees as needed; - Recruit and appoint new Board members and provide orientation training; - Participate in fundraising to support the Charter school; - Execute all applicable responsibilities provided for in the California Corporations Code; - Engage in ongoing strategic planning;

-- Approve the schedule of Board meetings; - Participate in the dispute resolution procedure and complaint procedures when necessary; - Approve charter amendments as necessary and submit requests for material revisions as necessary to the District for consideration; - Approve annual independent fiscal audit and performance report; - The Board may initiate and carry on any program or activity or may otherwise act in a manner which is not in conflict with or inconsistent with or preempted by any law and which are not in conflict with this charter or the purposes for which Equitas Academy is established.
-The Board may execute any powers delegated by law to it and shall discharge any duty imposed by law upon it and may delegate to an employee of Equitas any of those duties with the exception of budget approval or revision, approval of the fiscal audit and performance report, and the adoption of Board policies.
+- Approve and monitor the school's annual budget, budget revisions, and monthly cash flow statements; - Act as a fiscal agent.
+This includes but is not limited to the receipt of funds for the operation of the school in accordance with applicable laws and the receipt of grants and donations consistent with the mission of EQ3; - Contract with an external independent auditor to produce an annual financial audit according to generally accepted accounting practices; - Establish operational committees as needed; - Recruit and appoint new Board members and provide orientation training; - Participate in fundraising to support the Charter school; - Execute all applicable responsibilities provided for in the California Corporations Code; - Engage in ongoing strategic planning; - Approve the schedule of Board meetings; - Participate in the dispute resolution procedure and complaint procedures when necessary; - Approve charter amendments as necessary and submit requests for material revisions as necessary to the District for consideration; - Approve annual independent fiscal audit and performance report; - The Board may initiate and carry on any program or activity or may otherwise act in a manner which is not in conflict with or inconsistent with or preempted by any law and which are not in conflict with this charter or the purposes for which EQ3 is established.
+The Board may execute any powers delegated by law to it and shall discharge any duty imposed by law upon it and may delegate to an employee of EQ3 any of those duties with the exception of budget approval or revision, approval of the fiscal audit and performance report, and the adoption of Board policies.
 The Board however, retains ultimate responsibility over the performance of those powers or duties so delegated.
 Such delegation will: - Be in writing; - Specify the entity designated; - Describe in specific terms the authority of the Board of Directors being delegated, any conditions on the delegated authority or its exercise and the beginning and ending dates of the delegation; and - o Require an affirmative vote of a majority of Board members.